Privacy Policy

 ANNEX I: INFORMATION SECURITY, CONTINUITY AND PRIVACY MANAGEMENT SYSTEM POLICY

-This Information Security, Continuity and Privacy Policy shows the Management’s commitment by providing the organisation with resources, duties and procedures to guarantee compliance with current regulations, as well as the integrity, confidentiality and availability of information and systems, which is crucial for the security, privacy and continuity of our organisation, as well as that of our clients.
+This Information Security, Continuity and Privacy Policy shows the commitment of the Management by providing the organization with resources, responsibilities and procedures to ensure compliance with current regulations, as well as the integrity, confidentiality and availability of information and systems, which is crucial for the security, privacy and continuity of our organization, as well as that of our customers.

-MailComms Group, aware that the security, continuity and privacy of information relating to our clients is a valuable resource, has established an Information Security, Continuity and Privacy Management System in accordance with the requirements of the ISO/IEC 27001, ISO/IEC 27701 and ISO 22301 Standards to guarantee the continuity of information systems, minimise the risk of damage and ensure compliance with set objectives.
+MailComms Group, aware that the security, continuity and privacy of information relating to our customers is a valuable resource, has established an Information Security, Continuity and Privacy Management System in accordance with the requirements of the ISO/IEC 27001, ISO/IEC 27701 and ISO 22301 standards to guarantee the continuity of information systems, minimize the risk of damage and ensure compliance with the objectives set.

-The objective of the Security, Continuity and Privacy Policy is to establish the framework for action required to protect information resources against threats, whether internal or external, deliberate or accidental, in order to ensure compliance with the confidentiality, integrity and availability of information.
+The objective of the Security, Continuity and Privacy Policy is to establish the necessary action framework to protect information resources against threats, internal or external, deliberate or accidental, in order to ensure compliance with the confidentiality, integrity and availability of information.

 The Information Security and Privacy Committee shall develop and approve the risk analysis methodology used in the Information Security, Continuity and Privacy Management System.